If you had the opportunity to speak up with the guarantee of no negative consequences, what might you say and who would you say it to?

 We bottle it up because we concentrate on the potential perils of speaking up and decide to stay silent.
 However, we fail to consider the cost of silence; which is often much worse.
 How has not holding the conversation impacted you and your relationship with that person?
 How much time, effort and performance has been lost as a result of your silence?

 Those who suffer in silence often believe they are making the problem go away, but in reality the elephant in the room grows bigger.
 The bigger the elephant gets, the more damage it does.
-As David Maxfield, co- author of Crucial Conversations, said: “when it comes to frustrations, if you don’t talk it out with the person and resolve it, you’ll act it out in unhealthy ways”.
 For example, if someone resents their manager, their productivity is likely to decrease because they feel their efforts are unappreciated or they leave the organisation.

-If you find yourself going over your problems in your head, avoiding someone and working around them or talking about them to someone else, you need to have a crucial conversation.
+If you find yourself going over your problems in your head, avoiding someone and working around them or talking about them to someone else, you need to speak up.

 So how can we address the elephant in the room by being both honest and respectful?